Report by Nektaria Psaraki

 “They were determined to keep him detained”

-Ms. Sfetsou argues that Mohammed’s case was racially motivated, highlighting systemic discrimination within the police force.
+Ms. Sfetsou argues that Mohamed’s case was racially motivated, highlighting systemic discrimination within the police force.
 “We can’t ignore the fact that we have racist police departments.
 It doesn’t take much; being Pakistani was enough for them to feel he deserved to be beaten,” she stated.

 “They were determined to keep him detained.
 Initially, it was for domestic violence.
 Then, even after he was ordered to be released, he was held under administrative detention on the pretext of checking whether there were grounds for deportation.
 He was finally released on September 17 at 23:00, only to be rearrested an hour and a half later and taken back to the Agios Panteleimonas station.
 This back-to-back arrest was recorded without noting the exact place, time, or reason in the incident book, as required.
 However, because he was Pakistani, he was subjected to a different treatment,” Sfetsou contended.